High stoma output

 QT prolongation

 An additional concern for individuals with high stoma output is that, due to their intestinal losses, they may have salt or electrolyte disturbances, such as low magnesium or low potassium in their blood.
-These electrolyte disturbances may further increase their risk of changes in heart rhythms, in particular a form called QT interval prolongation, which can be life threatening.
+These electrolyte disturbances may further increase their risk of changes in heart rhythms, particularly a form called QT interval prolongation, which can be life threatening.

 It is not clear how much of an increase in risk there is in this group of individuals, particularly as the amount of loperamide they absorb may be reduced due to their bowel surgery or short bowel.